 - Screen Replacement: As the number one reason a phone comes in for repairs, it is important to determine how easy it is to replace a phone's screen assembly in the event of it breaking.
 The easier it is to replace a screen, the less risk there will be in breaking other components while performing the repair.

-- Charging Port Replacement: The charging port is another major component that's likely to break due to wear and tear from its constant cycle of plugging and unplugging.
+- Charging Port Replacement: The charging port is another major component that's likely to break due to wear and tear from the constant cycles of plugging and unplugging.
 Thankfully, most flagship phones are engineered to have modular charging ports that are easy to replace.

-- Screen Assembly Price: Affordable spare parts translate to cheaper repairs.
-The less expensive the repair, the more willing a person would be in getting his or her handset fixed.
-Data for parts and availability was gathered from FixEZ and Mobile Defenders, two of the most reputable smartphone parts suppliers that I ordered from regularly as a tech—both of which provide a warranty for their parts against defects.
-We looked up screen assemblies, which consists of the AMOLED or LCD display and protective glass panel, as the primary example since these part represents a majority of mobile repairs.
-(Please note that prices listed below are only for the part alone, and subject to change.)
+- Screen Assembly Price: Affordable parts translate to cheaper repairs.
+Data for parts and availability was gathered from FixEZ and Mobile Defenders, two of the most reputable smartphone parts suppliers that I ordered from regularly as a repair tech.
+We used screen assemblies as the primary example, which consist of the AMOLED or LCD display and protective glass panel.
+Please note that prices listed are only for the part alone and subject to change.

 - Drop Tests: Drop tests are done to determine how resistant a handset is to physical damage.
-Tests are usually done in varying heights, usually starting from chest height (about four feet) and up.
-The drop tests performed on these phones were sourced from various YouTube channels online.
+The drop tests performed on these phones were sourced from various YouTube channels.
 We found that there were no standard drop tests for every phone in our list, so we analyzed multiple videos of different drop tests performed on the same model to draw a more well-rounded conclusion.

 - Water Immersion Test: As the name implies, water immersion tests involve leaving a handset underwater in varying depths for a set amount of time, to determine how well it's protected against liquid damage.
 Again, these tests were sourced from various YouTube channels online.